ethereum/portal-network-specs/state/state-network.md

 Merkle Patricia Trie (MPT) proofs consist of a list of `TrieNode` objects that correspond to individual trie nodes from the MPT.
-Each node can be one of the different node types from the MPT (e.g. blank, branch, extension, leaf).
+Each node can be one of the different node types from the MPT (e.g. branch, extension, leaf).
 When serialized, each `TrieNode` is represented as an RLP serialized list of the component elements.
 The largest possible node type is the branch node, which should be up to 532 bytes (16 child nodes of `Bytes32` with extra encoding info), but we specify 1024 bytes to be on the safe side.

+Note that `blank` (or `nil`) trie node will never be useful in our context because we don't want to store it and it can't be part of the trie proof.

 ```
 TrieNode   := ByteList(1024)